 If an opportunity like this landed unexpectedly in your lap, would you be ready?
 Most banks wouldn’t be.
 Unfortunately, they’ll suffer years of pain, lost productivity, and even reputation damage from what was previously viewed as the opportunity of a lifetime.

 Here’s what I know from decades of guiding banks through acquisitions: You have no business doing one if you’re not ready.

 Of course, it’s commonly known that 70 to 80 percent of mergers and acquisitions fail to meet expectations—in fact, they’re often economically a disaster.
 Robert Holthausen of the Wharton School of Business cited a recent study that puts the failure rate as high as 83 percent.

-Because of the two years’ worth of “us-vs.-them” conversations… past and present behaviors…crazy-making by “the new guys”… and the fact that your team will be so per-occupied with the conversation around the acquisition (as well as cleanup and culture clashes), that they’ll barely be able to focus on their own jobs.
+Because of the two years’ worth of “us-vs.-them.” conversations… past and present behaviors…crazy-making by “the new guys”… and the fact that your team will be so preoccupied with the conversation around the acquisition (as well as cleanup and culture clashes), that they’ll barely be able to focus on their own jobs.

-Shucks…we’ve been so focused on internal technical things…we’ve taken our eyes off the ball.
+Shucks, we’ve been so focused on internal technical things that we’ve taken our eyes off the ball.

 But you have to build a culture FIRST to be ready for a merger or acquisition opportunity that lands in your lap.